-- 2.30 The Utility Regulator's principal objective with respect to electricity is to protect the interests of consumers, wherever appropriate by promoting effective competition.
+2.27 The Utility Regulator's principal objective with respect to electricity is to protect the interests of consumers, wherever appropriate by promoting effective competition.
 A key focus over the last four years has been the establishment of the Single Electricity Market (SEM), designed to promote the creation of a competitive, sustainable and reliable market in wholesale electricity in Northern Ireland and Ireland.
 In parallel we have encouraged greater competition at the retail level with completion of non-domestic market opening 2005 followed by domestic market opening in November 2007.
-Our directorate will be working in conjunction with our new retail unit to deliver the work plan commitments relevant to developing energy retail competition. - 2.31 The challenge over the coming years is to ensure that the SEM continues to meets its objectives through the provision of a stable market with transparent and equitable trading arrangements.
-Many of the work streams in this plan will be completed in partnership with CER in accordance with the forward work plan of the SEM Committee.
-Measures of success of this work plan will be increased competition and new investments in generation with an appropriate balance between conventional fossil fuel and renewable technologies.
+Our directorate will be working in conjunction with our new retail unit to deliver the work plan commitments relevant to developing energy retail competition.

+- 2.28 The challenge over the coming years is to ensure that the SEM continues to meets its objectives through the provision of a stable market with transparent and equitable trading arrangements.
+Measures of that success will be increased competition and new investments in generation with an appropriate balance between conventional fossil fuel and renewable technologies.
 A significant challenge, both at the Northern Ireland and at the all-island level, with be the development of effective retail competition particularly for domestic and small business consumers.
-Experience of more than ten years in the larger Great Britain market has shown that the development of retail competition at the domestic level in not without its difficulties and we will need to learn from this experience in our relatively small market (even when considered at the all-island level). - 2.32 The more detailed discussion below has been organised to reflect the Strategic themes discussed earlier in this document.
+Experience of more than ten years in the larger Great Britain market has shown that the development of retail competition at the domestic level in not without its difficulties and we will need to learn from this experience in what is a relatively small market even when considered at the all-island level. - 2.29 The more detailed discussion below has been organised to reflect the Strategic themes discussed earlier in this document.

-- 2.33 We will be implementing a new transmission and distribution (T+D) Price Control for Northern Ireland Electricity (NIE) from 1 April 2012.
+- 2.30 We will be implementing a new transmission and distribution (T+D) Price Control for Northern Ireland Electricity (NIE) from 1 April 2012.
 This will require intensive work over the next two years scrutinizing and agreeing investment, financing and operating costs and establishing appropriate price controls.
 We see this as a priority project and we will divert resources from other projects if this becomes necessary.
 We will also be completing a new Price Control for the Market Operator for the period commencing 1 October 2010 and for the System Operator of Northern Ireland (SONI) for the period commencing 1 April 2010.
-Our intention is to move to price control periods of at least three years as soon as possible.
-We will work with our cross-directorate team to ensure knowledge and information is shared across our organisation and price controls are carried out in an efficient and effective manner. - 2.34 Other work in this area will include the review of guaranteed service standards and we will be working with DETI to ensure compliance with legal requirements. - 2.35 We will carry out a policy review on whether the existing statutory and regulatory standards in relation to quality of supply are reasonable, particularly in rural areas, or might in any respect benefit from strengthening.
+We will work with our cross-directorate team to ensure knowledge and information is shared across our organisation and price controls are carried out in an efficient and effective manner. - 2.31 Other work in this area will include the review of guaranteed service standards and we will be working with DETI to ensure compliance with legal requirements. - 2.32 We will carry out a policy review on whether the existing statutory and regulatory standards in relation to quality of supply are reasonable, particularly in rural areas, or might in any respect benefit from strengthening.